Homeland Security Service [fr]

 The Homeland Security Attaché (HSA)}}

-As an advisor to the Ambassador on all matters pertaining to national security, the Homeland Security Attaché organizes and coordinates bilateral and multilateral cooperative security initiatives, particularly with regard to their technical, operational, and institutional aspects.
-The Homeland Security Attaché is granted diplomatic status.
-Homeland Security Attachés implement cooperative initiatives defined by the Ministry of the Interior, in accordance with the general guidelines governing our foreign policy.
-As privileged partners of local police agencies or gendarmeries, HSAs are, in their international posts, representatives of France’s national gendarmerie and police force.
-The HSA proposes and implements cooperative programs, takes part in missions in support of the resident French community, and contributes to France’s national security.
+As the advisor to the ambassador on all matters related to national security and those related to the different services of the Ministry of the Interior, the Homeland Security Attaché oversees and coordinates bilateral cooperative initiative in the fields of security, governance, and multilateral cooperation, especially regarding their technical, operational, and institutional aspects.
+The Homeland Security Attaché holds diplomatic status and implements cooperative initiatives defined by the Ministry of the Interior, consistent with the general guidelines of our foreign policy.
+As a privileged contact of the law enforcement organizations of the country for which it is responsible, the HSA represents the Ministry of the Interior as a whole in his or her assigned country.
+It develops and implements cooperative programs, takes part in missions to support the resident French community, and contributes, through its activities, to France’s national security.

 The Office of Homeland Security’s missions

-In the execution of their duties, Homeland Security Attachés may be seconded by a Deputy Homeland Security Attaché or by liaison officers, international technical experts, cooperants from France’s national police or gendarmerie.
-HSAs are responsible for the organization and coordination of the activities of these seconded personnel members.
-An HSA’s missions lead the service to pursue exchanges of operational information with the host country’s police agency, particularly as regards international crime (illegal immigration; organized crime terrorism; human, drug, and weapons trafficking…).
-The Office plays an essential role in the execution of European warrants for arrest.
-It provides support for international rogatory commissions.
-It also contributes to the promotion of French industry in the security equipment sector and to missions in support of the resident French community.
-Through its daily operations and the preparation of bilateral and multilateral cooperative initiatives, the OHS makes direct contributions to France’s national security.
+In order to carry out his or her duties, the Homeland Security Attaché coordinates the work of a Homeland Security Deputy and liaison officers, international technical experts, and law enforcement cooperants who may be posted to the Homeland Security Service.
+The Attaché’s missions lead the service to develop exchanges of operational information with the police forces of the country of residence, particularly regarding international crime (illegal immigration; organized crime; terrorism; and trafficking of drugs, weapons and human beings).
+The Service is an essential element in the implementation of European arrest orders.
+It provides support for international inquiry commissions.
+It also lends its support to the promotion of French industry in the field of security equipment and to efforts to assist the resident French community.
+Through its day-to-day activities and in the preparation of bilateral and multilateral cooperative agreements, the NSS contributes directly to France’s national security.

-An international response to a range of challenges in a changing world
+An international response to the many changes of a changing world

-The creation of the DCI has allowed for reduced costs and increased performance by bringing together the world’s leading players in international police cooperation within a single structure.
+The creation of the DCI has led to reduced costs and improved performances by combining the major players in international cooperative law enforcement in one, single structure.